 One of the basic questions is how much money (or other value) should be placed in the trust.
 With small estates, the answer may be easy: everything.
 With larger estates, the funding question is more complicated.
-The following seven variables should be considered: (1) Amount and timing of future contributions; (2) Trust distributions by year; (3) The number of years until the beneficiary's death; (4) Investment returns; (5) Trust expenses; (6) Remainder value at beneficiary's death; and (7) Present value of trust assets.
-Two common assumptions planners make lead to flawed calculations.
+The following seven variables should be considered: (1) Amount and timing of future contributions; (2) Trust distributions by year; (3) The number of years until the beneficiary's death; (4) Investment returns; (5) Trust expenses; (6) Remainder value at beneficiary's death; and (7) Present value of trust assets.113 Two common assumptions planners make lead to flawed calculations.
 First, planners often assume a constant rate of inflation for expenses.
-"In real life, expenses will probably increase over time at a rate greater than inflation and will take http://issues.flemingandcurti.com/tag/ein/.
+"In real life, expenses will probably increase over time at a rate greater than inflation and will take step increases at major life transitions."114 Second, planners often assume funding occurs once: "Big bang funding."
+Trusts may be funded in increments, over time, which requires an adjustment in the calculated investment return.
+Wright states: "For each year I calculate the net present value for trust income less distributions for all future years.
+The result in any given year is the dollar amount required to complete funding of

+111 http://issues.flemingandcurti.com/tag/ein/.